201310401212/AspNetCore.Docs/aspnetcore/grpc/performance.md

 A gRPC channel should be reused when making gRPC calls.
 Reusing a channel allows calls to be multiplexed through an existing HTTP/2 connection.

 If a new channel is created for each gRPC call then the amount of time it takes to complete can increase significantly.
-Each call will require multiple network round-trips between the client and the server to create a HTTP/2 connection:
+Each call will require multiple network round-trips between the client and the server to create an HTTP/2 connection:

 1. Opening a socket
 2. Establishing TCP connection